 Here are a few examples of my typical post-workout meals:

 These are approximate measurements as I never weigh my food or pay too much attention to portions.
 I just make sure consists of quality high fat (by calories) foods and I am satiated.
 Nutrition is not something to guess, I know, but I test myself for ketones and blood sugar levels daily and I know my body pretty well.

 Lunch 1.
 100g (gross weight) of pork or fish 50g of kale 100g of turnip or carrots 100g of Broccoli A large spoonful of butter 2 tablespoons of flax or MCT oil 1 tablespoon of coconut oil 1 avocado

 Lunch 2.
-120g of eggs (70% egg yolk) 2 tablespoons of coconut oil 1 tablespoon butter 50g of spinach 100g of cauliflower 50g of nuts 2 avocados 2 squares of dark chocolate.
+120g of eggs (70% egg yolk) 2 tablespoons of coconut oil 1 tablespoon of butter 50g of spinach 100g of cauliflower 50g of nuts 2 avocados 2 squares of dark chocolate.

 If I’ve had a very heavy session, I will add plenty of carrots, parsnip, or some other kind of starchy veg to the post-workout meal.
 I might include a few bananas, figs, dates, or blueberries too.
 Overall the meal will still be a primarily high-fat one.

-Breakfast is strong coffee with coconut oil (1 tablespoon), MCT oil, butter, and heavy cream (1 teaspoon).
+Breakfast is strong coffee (or Four Sigmatic mushroom coffee) with coconut oil (1 tablespoon), MCT oil, butter, and heavy cream (1 teaspoon).

 Dinner is like lunch but includes pork belly, beef, salmon, and sometimes chicken.